-Investment adviser: Miller Value Partners, LLC.
+Investment advisor: Miller Value Partners, LLC.

-Portfolio manager: Bill Miller IV, CFA, has served as the Portfolio Manager of the Miller Income Fund and the Predecessor Fund since the Predecessor Fund's inception in 2014.
+Portfolio manager: Bill Miller IV, CFA, has served as portfolio manager of the Fund since its inception in January 2024, as a portfolio manager of the Predecessor Fund since its inception in 2017, and as a portfolio manager of the Prior Predecessor Fund since its inception in 2014.